Marc-Harony/CinemaAtHome/docker/jellyseerr/README.md

 <summary>Click to expand</summary>

 ![compose.yml](./compose.yml)

 </details><br>

-In this infrasctrucutre, we will use [SERVICE]() as a service. <br>
+In this infrasctrucutre, we will use [Jellyseer](https://github.com/Fallenbagel/jellyseerr) as a service that will allow users to request movies and TV shows to be added to the Jellyfin library.
-You can find client applications for:
--

 # Explanation of the compose file: